intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/fused_attention.md

 Fused Attention
 =======

 Attention (including MHA, GQA, MHA) is one of the key parts of transformers and also the performance critical in many scenarios.
 To implement various optimizations, a fused attention layer and corresponding utilities for the customized KV-cache it uses are introduced.
+As an example, fused attention can reduce the cost of MHA from 8521.276 ms (17.044 ms) to 248.586 ms (7.944 ms) of a 1975-token llama-7b first-token inference[[1]](#1).

-Note, this doc assumes you have the basic knowledge of this cpp graph implementation including `ne_tensor::ne`, `ne_tensor::nb` etc.
+Note that this doc assumes you have the basic knowledge of this cpp graph implementation including `ne_tensor::ne`, `ne_tensor::nb` etc. Model builder can enable fused attention with operators `ne_flash_attn*` defined in [`core/ne_layers.h`](core/ne_layers.h) while the implementation of fused attentions is mostly located in [`core/layers/mha_dense.cpp`](core/layers/mha_dense.cpp).

 ## KV-cache initialization
 The memory for kv-cache is allocated in `/models/model_utils/model_utils.cpp`.
 As the fused attention implementation requires certain instruction extensions and potentially some other limitations, fused attention is enabled only if `jblas_reordered_attn_fp32_support()` aggress, denoting with `memory_type = NE_TYPE_JBLAS`.
 Next, `get_batch_kv_elements_from_gpt_params()` will give the sizes (in terms of bytes if fused attention enabled, or in terms elements if fused attention disabled) of k-cache and v-cache respectively for each batch and each layer.
 The KV-cache is finally prepared with these 2 sizes by creating `ne_new_tensor` inside `model.kv_self.k/.v` or `model.layer[il].k_cache/.v_cache`.